Hoda834/Sales-Dashboard/README.md

 ## Requirements

 Make sure to install packages listed in `requirements.txt`.
-(Let me know if you want this file generated.)

 ---